m-reza-rahman/jakartaee-azure/javaee/README.md

 ## Setup

 - Install JDK 8+.
 - Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
-- Start Eclipse.
-Go to the 'Servers' panel, right click.
-Select New -> Server -> Red Hat JBoss Middleware -> JBoss AS, WildFly and EAP Server Tools.
-Click next.
-Accept the license agreement, click 'Finish'.
-- After the Eclipse WildFly adapters are done installing, go to the 'Servers' panel again, right click.
-Select New -> Server -> JBoss Community and select the latest WildFly version.
-Choose the defaults on the next screen and hit 'Next'.
-Select 'Download and install runtime..." and select the latest stable version of WildFly.
-Hit next, accept the license agreement.
-Hit next again.
-Select where you want WildFly downloaded and installed.
-Click 'Finish'.
-Keep the defaults and hit 'Finish'.
-WildFly is now setup in Eclipse.
 - Install Docker for your OS.
 - Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).